joetifa2003/weaver/paper/main.typ

     n => echo("Result: " + string(n)), // This won't execute in this case
 }
 ```,
-  caption: [Pattern matching on errors in Weaver.],
+  caption: [Pattern matching on errors in Weaver],
 ) <fig:error-pattern-matching>

 Here's a more realistic example, fetching data from a URL: